TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Methods

 \subsection{Tensor-based reinforcement learning}

-In contrast to conventional methods starting from an empty RL-state~\cite{patel2024curriculum, ostaszewski2021reinforcement, fosel2021quantum, kuo2021quantum}, TensorRL-QAS starts from the warm-started circuit obtained using the procedures described above.
+In contrast to conventional methods, where we start from an empty RL-state~\cite{patel2024curriculum, ostaszewski2021reinforcement, fosel2021quantum, kuo2021quantum}, TensorRL-QAS starts from the warm-started circuit obtained using the procedures described above.
 The RL-agent receives such a circuit using the binary encoding scheme introduced in~\cite{patel2024curriculum, kundu2024enhancing}.
 The agent then sequentially adds gates to this initialized structure until a stopping criterion is met, for example, if the maximum number of actions for that episode is reached, or if a target accuracy is achieved (typically, this is defined as the chemical accuracy for quantum chemistry problems).
 At each time step, the agent receives a modified RL-state representing the circuit with the newly proposed action.
 Each action is sampled from an action space containing a pool of gates, in our case set to $\{\texttt{RX}, \texttt{RY}, \texttt{RZ}, \texttt{CNOT}\}$.
 To steer the agent towards the target, we use the same reward function $R$ used in~\cite{ostaszewski2021reinforcement, patel2024curriculum} at every time step $t$ of an episode (see Appendix~\ref{appendix:reward_function} for more details).
 With this framework in mind, we introduce two different models, graphically represented in Fig.~\ref{fig:TensorRL_variants}.

-\textbf{TensorRL (trainable TN-init)} In the first method, we encode both the structure and the parameters of the warm-start circuit in the RL-state through the binary encoding, as illustrated in Fig.~\ref{fig:TensorRL_variants}(a).
-This enables the agent to receive complete information regarding the MPS initialization, and trains its parameters along with ones of the newly added gates in the upcoming steps.
+\textbf{TensorRL (trainable TN-init)}\footnote{Throughout the manuscript, the \textit{\textbf{TensorRL (trainable TN-init)}} (\textbf{\textit{TensorRL (fixed TN-init)}}) and \textbf{\textit{TensorRL (trainable)}} (\textbf{\textit{TensorRL (fixed)}}) are used interchangeably to denote the same method.} In the first method, we encode both the structure and the parameters of the warm-start circuit in the RL-state through the binary encoding, as illustrated in Fig.~\ref{fig:TensorRL_variants}(a).
+This enables the agent to receive complete information regarding the MPS, and trains its parameters along with those of the newly added gates in the upcoming steps.
 In this setting, the size of the encoding is $(D_\text{MPS}+D)\times N \times (N + N_{1\text{-qubit}})$, where the first $D_\text{MPS}\times N \times (N + N_{1\text{-qubit}})$ encodes the MPS circuit structure of depth $D_\text{MPS}$.
-For each depth, the 2-qubit gates are encoded in the first $(N \times N)$ elements, and the 1-gates are encoded into the remaining $(N_{1\text{-qubit}} \times N)$ elements.
+For each depth, the 2-qubit gates are encoded in the first $(N \times N)$ elements, and the 1-qubit gates are encoded into the remaining $(N_{1\text{-qubit}} \times N)$ elements.